-The first step is to agree at senior management level or Board level, if appropriate, the end goal and the vision.
+The first step is to agree the end goal and the vision with your senior managers or Board, if appropriate.
 This should be aligned with your long-term strategy in terms of operational, financial, marketing and sales needs.

 Draw up a project plan indicating the timescales for action and the date by which the restructure needs to be completed.

 Write a brief for employees setting out the proposals, the reasons for the restructure and the overall implications for the workforce.
 At this stage it is best to avoid specifics such as the number of people who might be made redundant as this will often cause unnecessary panic.
 A statement of what you want to achieve and where you want to be in terms of positioning in the market place, in a "let's all pull together" philosophy, is the best starting point.

 Ensure that there is no time delay whereby some employees have not been briefed and others have.
 This will lead to rumours.
 Individuals who are absent for whatever reason should be briefed either by telephone or by a home visit if that is possible.

 Include in the brief the proposed timescales and your intention to consult with employees at the earliest opportunity.